radumg/AEC-hackathon-Dynamo-Workshop/05-Extension/01-ExtensionAnatomy.md

 - During initialization Dynamo searches for any Extension that has been declared via its `xml` manifest, calling the `StartUp()` method to initialize it and `Ready()` or `Loaded()` when the extension is successfully initialized.
 - During normal execution, the extension performs any action that has been programed to do.
-- Before Dynamo closes, it calls every ViewExtension `ShutDown()` method.
+- Before Dynamo closes, it calls every extension's `ShutDown()` method, that should be used to properly release any resource the extension is using.
 ![Extension Lifecycle](assets/01-ExtensionLifecycle.png)

 ## Dynamo APIs